erfianugrah/video-resizer/docs/configuration/video-configuration.md

 When a request is received for a non-MP4 file (e.g., `.webm`, `.mov`, `.avi`), and passthrough is enabled, the request will be passed directly to the origin server without any transformation.
 This prevents timeouts and errors when processing unsupported formats.

+All static assets (`.png`, `.jpg`, `.svg`, `.css`, `.js`, `.ico`, etc.) are also automatically handled by this passthrough mechanism, as they are identified as non-MP4 files.
+This provides an efficient fast-path for all non-video content.

 If you want to allow certain non-MP4 formats to be processed despite the risks, you can add them to the `whitelistedFormats` array.

 ## Video Default Options